 Funding Opportunity Announcement #BORDO17F014 (Bureau of Reclamation)

-Scammers: All though not fully understood, the Colorado River Compact issues may also affect water use within the GVWUA.
+Harris: All though not fully understood, the Colorado River Compact issues may also affect water use within the GVWUA.

 Holly: The Colorado River Compact has been in force since 1922.
 It is fully understood.
 The Compact becomes a problem when you are breaking the law.

-Scammers: The Beyond Project (Beyond Conserved Consumptive Use: Creating Productive Water Market Strategies) is one more step in the direction of an Upper Basin water market and a phase of the larger work proposes to develop a water market strategy for the Western Slope area.
+Harris: The Beyond Project (Beyond Conserved Consumptive Use: Creating Productive Water Market Strategies) is one more step in the direction of an Upper Basin water market and a phase of the larger work proposes to develop a water market strategy for the Western Slope area.

 Holly: This states their purpose.